 Subscription vs. perpetual software, what’s the difference?
-How do you decide between a subscription-based software versus the traditional perpetual plan model for your company?
+How do you decide between subscription-based software versus the traditional perpetual plan model for your company?
 How do you know what will be better for your company in the long run?

-It’s a tough decision, we know, especially considering there a few vital points to consider before making a decision between subscription vs. perpetual license.
+It’s a tough decision, we know, especially considering there are a few vital points to consider before making a decision between subscription vs. perpetual license.

 Knowing the difference between subscription vs. perpetual license is key.
 Gartner predicts that “by 2020, all new entrants and 80% of historical vendors will offer subscription-based business models.”